-- 3.1.1 This section sets out, below, the available data for output indicators by topic, that reflect the content of previous AMR's, in the light of the response to changes to Government advice noted in paragraph 1.5.4. - 3.1.2 The suite of local indicators will be developed further as part of the preparation of the Local Plan.
+- 3.1.1 This section sets out, below, the available data for output indicators by topic, that reflect the content of previous AMR's. - 3.1.2 The suite of local indicators will be developed further as part of the preparation of the Local Plan.